A Survey on Collaborating Small and Large Language Models for Performance, Cost-effectiveness, Cloud-edge Privacy, and Trustworthiness: Collaboration for Performance

 Guidance--Generation collaboration involves one assistant model providing guidance based on its strengths to support a backbone model in generation.
 When one model performs well overall and another excels in a specific aspect, the former serves as the generator while the latter offers complementary guidance.
 This paradigm generally appears in two forms: (1) LLM-guided SLM generation and (2) SLM-guided LLM generation.

-\paragraph{(1) LLM-guided SLM generation.} As shown in Fig.~\ref{fig:guidance}(a), the LLM uses its semantic understanding to clarify tasks and provide fine-grained guidance for task-specific SLMs.
+\paragraph{(1) LLM-guided SLM generation.} As shown in Fig.~\ref{fig:guidance}(a), the LLM uses its semantic understanding to provide fine-grained guidance for task-specific SLMs.
 For example, SynCID~\cite{liang2024synergizing} employs LLM-generated task descriptions to guide SLM reasoning.
+PiFi \cite{kim-etal-2025-plug} uses LLMs' certain knowledge layer plug-in to enhance SLM’s generalization and understanding.

 \paragraph{(2) SLM-guided LLM generation.} As shown in Fig.~\ref{fig:guidance}(b), the SLM offers domain expertise and cues, while the LLM integrates this information for more accurate and reliable outputs.
 For instance, SuperICL and its variant~\cite{xu2023small, mojarradi2024improving} inject SLM predictions and confidence scores into the LLM’s context, and LM-Guided CoT~\cite{lee2024can} uses SLM-generated reasoning chains to guide LLM inference.
+CoWest~\cite{jiao2024synergistic} aligns weak–strong preferences to synergize domain expert SLMs' knowledge and LLMs' general reasoning.
+Synergistic Augmentation \cite{li-etal-2025-synergistic} uses SLM to guide LLM with confident demonstrations and slot hints, boosting zero-shot slot filling performance.
+MSLLM \cite{qiao-etal-2025-mixture} combines SLM’s precise error detection with LLM’s fluency and semantic understanding for superior Chinese spelling correction.
+Flipping KD \cite{liFlippingKnowledgeDistillation2025} enables LLMs to learn task-specific ability from SLMs.